UW-GDA/GDA_Wi26_jupyterbook/book/resources/project/README.md

       * Help someone who is unfamiliar with your project quickly find the good stuff!
 * Submit the Github url for your final project repo on Canvas before midnight on Friday of final exam week
 * Celebrate!

+#### Some Perspective
+Please remember that nobody is asking for or expecting perfection on your final projects.
+The reality is that you probably only had time to attempt 10-30% of the things you outlined during Week 6.
+And that’s OK.
+If some things worked out, fantastic!
+Tell us a little about them so we can share your success and learn from what you’ve done.
+If nothing worked out, that’s also OK!
+Share a bit of why you chose this project, what you attempted, some of the challenges you encountered, and plans/recommendations for future work.
+We've worked hard this quarter to foster a friendly and supportive community.
+Let’s support each other and celebrate our collective accomplishments!

 ### Optional: Share your amazing work!
 You have two options - share with the world or only share with other students in the class.
 It's up to you, but if you are comfortable sharing and there are no issues involving proprietary data, I suggest sharing with the world (colleagues, advisors, friends, family, future employers!):